 Why some workouts make you feel like throwing up

-It’s workout time—and, boy, are you ready.
+It’s workout time and you are READY!
 You blocked off your schedule.
 You set out clothes ahead of time.
 You’re optimistic about starting a new habit.
-So why are you suddenly feeling sick after just a few minutes on the cross trainer?
+So why are you suddenly feeling sick after just a few minutes on the elliptical?

-What’s happening is this: as you begin to exercise, your body diverts blood from your stomach and rushes it to your muscles and skin.
-“During exercise, up to 80 percent of our blood flow is going to active skeletal muscles and the skin—and is being diverted from areas such as the abdomen,” says Tamara Hew-Butler, DPM, PhD, an associate professor of exercise science at Oakland University, America.
-For some people, this lack of blood flow can result in feeling nauseated.
+What’s happening is this: As you begin to exercise, up to 80 percent of your blood flow is being diverted away from your stomach and GI tract and rushed to your hard-working muscles and lungs, says Tamara Hew-Butler, DPM, PhD, an associate professor of exercise science at Oakland University in Rochester, MI.
+For some people, this shift in blood flow can result in feeling nauseated.

-Fortunately, you can minimise or eliminate exercise-induced nausea by adjusting a few elements of your routine.
+Fortunately, you can minimize or eliminate exercise-induced nausea by adjusting a few elements of your routine.

 What affects exercise-induced nausea

-A common culprit is consuming food too close to workout time.
-Hew-Butler says she can’t eat within two hours of exercising, but notes that others can eat immediately before and have no problems.
-“It’s really individual,” she says, adding that people need to experiment with different types of food and the timing of eating before exercise to avoid getting nauseous.
+A common culprit for feeling sick during exercise is consuming food too close to workout time.
+Hew-Butler says she can’t eat within two hours of a workout, but notes that others can eat immediately before and have no problems.
+“It’s really individual,” she says, adding that people need to experiment with different types of food and the timing of their pre-exercise meal to avoid getting nauseous.

-If you’re a very driven person, you might be tempted to tackle exercise with the same all-or-nothing attitude.
-But pace yourself.
-Taking on too much too fast could be the cause of your discomfort.
+If you’re a very driven person, you might be tempted to tackle exercise with the same all-or-nothing attitude, but here's a reason to pace yourself: Taking on too much too fast could be the cause of your discomfort.